FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Standard="Standard" here means "not a variant".
 Selecting this means you play standard intentional chess, not Chess960 or another variant.
 Appears in the "Create a game" menu (http://lichess.org/setup/hook).

 Unlimited=This is short for "Unlimited time".
 It describes games that have no time controls and can therefore run for an infinite amount of time.
-This sentence appears in many locations that it would be pointless to list here.
+This sentence appears in many locations, including game pages and the "Create a game" menu.
 Please keep this sentence as short as possible.

 Mode="Mode" here is in the context of filtering between Casual and Rated games.
 The sentence appears in the "Filter games" menu, which is just above the list of games on the "Play" page (http://lichess.org/).